381. Why are fertiliser prices currently so high?

 In PD360 I discussed farmers’ potential responses to high fertiliser prices.
 Recently I gave a talk to farmers at Hyden in the Western Australian wheatbelt, including an outline of the reasons prices are so high now.

 The initial trigger was a rise in energy prices in 2021.
 Manufacturing fertiliser is energy-intensive, especially for nitrogen fertiliser, so rises in energy costs make a big difference to the cost of production.

 A consequence was that some fertiliser manufacturing plants suspended production or even shut down.
 This was particularly the case in Europe (where fertiliser production is relatively expensive) and China (which is easily the world’s largest fertiliser producer).

-The next event was that, in response to lower production, China took steps to make it more difficult for fertiliser to be exported, eventually making it impossible.
+The next event was that, in response to lower production, China took steps to make it more difficult for fertiliser to be exported.

 In some ways this is an understandable response.
 It is not all that long ago that most people in China were hungry most of the time, so food security looms large in the minds of the Chinese Government.